wblaket/mylibrary/README.md

 CREATE TABLE users (user_id VARCHAR(20) PRIMARY KEY NOT NULL, user_fn VARCHAR(20) NOT NULL,
 user_ln VARCHAR(20) NOT NULL, password VARCHAR(20));
 ```
+## Future
+Additional updates being planned:
+* I plan on updating the formatting of the tables so that the delete button isn't it's own full column.
+* I'm exploring different options for being upable to update books added to the shelf.
+It'll either be in the form
+of a seperate webpage or users will be able to update it from the tables themselves.

 ## Sources
 This project was partially adapated from the tutorial project from